0AlphaZero0/Text-Classification-Data-Citation-EuropePMC/Logbook & Notes/README.md

 - :triangular_flag_on_post: ***Remaining Problems*** :
   * There is a remaining problem in all languages, it's the  domain specific problem.
 When a speech spoke about a specific domain, a same sentence could result in a different meaning for another domain.

+This article show how to build a lexicon automaticaly so it could be a solution, to do the sentiment analysis.

 [:top::top::top::top::top::top::top::top::top::top::top::top::top::top:Got to the top:top::top::top::top::top::top::top::top::top::top::top::top::top::top::top:](#top)